EsotericBao/AIAIAIAI/README.md

 - **Ollama LLM** for natural language understanding and response generation.
 - **OpenAI Whisper** for voice input transcription.
 - **Google Cloud Text-to-Speech (TTS)** for voice output.
+- **Optimized PaddleOCR** for accurate text extraction from scanned documents.
+- **Multiprocessing and Dynamic Chunking** for efficient PDF and text file ingestion.
+- **Streamlit UI** for an interactive user interface.

 CHATBOT is designed to assist users by answering questions based strictly on a given context, with professional tone and concise responses.